Ever notice how the people you love most can also drain you the fastest?

 They protect your mental health: Boundaries reduce stress, prevent burnout, and provide space to recharge.

-They promote self-respect: When you set limits, you show others your needs and feelings matter.
+They promote self-respect: When you set limits, you show others that your needs and feelings matter.
 It improves your self-esteem.

 They foster connection: Clear boundaries make it easier to build trust and understanding.